June 14-21, 2025 // Lexington, MI

 Registration and Fees

-This year we are using a sliding scale model to make this course accessible to more people.
-The sliding scale fee you choose will not affect your chance of getting into the course.
+This year, all of our weeks have sliding scale pricing for adults to help make camp financially accessible to more people.
+The fee you choose will not affect your chance of getting into camp.

 To register, please log into CDSS Commons, or visit our registration page for more information.